The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Use of expressive arts, eg. drama, music, dance etc.

-Enterprise project, eg. creating a school recipe book based on favourite books
+Enterprise project, e.g. creating a school recipe book based on favourite books

 2.5 Family Learning